robert/robert.github.com/_posts/2020-05-17-pfab15-dont-overwork-your-functions.md

 ## Binding data together in a class

 Frankie wants to tightly bind together a filter's logic and its description.
-Unstead of squeezing them both into the same function, let's hang them off of a class.
+Instead of squeezing them both into the same function, let's hang them off of a class.

 We'll define a class called `Filter`.
 This class's constructor will take two arguments: